Brightcoders-Bootcamps/today-i-learned-Ruli-AlSe/README.md

   Files can be uploaded from the server to the cloud or directly from the client to the cloud.

   Image files can furthermore be transformed using on-demand variants for quality, aspect ratio, size, or any other MiniMagick or Vips supported transformation.

+## Mon 3, August 2020 *[AbstractController]*
+- **ActionNotFound:** Raised when a non-existing controller action is triggered.
+- **Base:** is a low-level API.
+Nobody should be using it directly, and subclasses (like ActionController::Base) are expected to provide their own render method, since rendering means different things depending on the context.
+- **Calbacks:** Abstract Controller provides hooks during the life cycle of a controller action.
+Callbacks allow you to trigger logic during this cycle.
+Calling the same callback multiple times will overwrite previous callback definitions.
+- **UrlFor:** Includes url_for into the host class (e.g. an abstract controller or mailer).
+The class has to provide a RouteSet by implementing the _routes methods.
+Otherwise, an exception will be raised.

+  Note that this module is completely decoupled from HTTP - the only requirement is a valid _routes implementation.